 There may be some opportunities to work within hospitals, with doctors in general practice and in community health centres.
 You could also work in occupational healthcare in public bodies and private companies, such as sports clubs and city firms with their own medical centre.

 There may be occasional vacancies advertised on NHS Jobs.
-You will also find adverts for osteopaths to join a practice as an associate or buy an established practice in specialist publications such as:
+You will also find adverts for osteopaths to join a practice as an associate or buy an established practice in specialist publications such as the osteopath.

 In order to stay registered with the GOsC, you must do at least 30 hours of continuing professional development (CPD) a year.
 As many osteopaths work alone, this has to include at least 15 hours of learning with others.